Angelmmiguel/material_icons/README.md

 # CSS

-In your `application.css` file you need to reference material icons CSS.
+In your `app/assets/stylesheets/application.css` file you need to reference material icons CSS.
 There are two versions: ligature or unicode (See [Compatibility](#compatibility) section for more info).

 Add this line at top of `application.css` to use ligature: